inchworks/picinch/docs/index.md

 # PicInch Gallery
-PicInch provides a simple way for a group of members, such as a photography club, to display their photographs.
+This web server application provides a simple way for a group of members, such as a photography club, to display their photographs.
 The emphasis is on uncluttered presentation of images, organised into slideshows.

-_This is used at one photo club.
+_This is in use at one photo club.
 I would like to work with another club, ideally in Scotland or the UK, to adapt it as needed for more general use.
 Contact support@picinch.com._

 ## Features
 Contributors create simple slideshows.
 Each slide has a selection of title, photo and caption.
 Slides adjust in layout to match the content.
 There is a basic facility to edit and reorder slides.